 Get some hands-on experience in science journalism and magazine production while completing an internship at the award-winning science magazine Cosmos.

-From our offices in inner-city Melbourne, our team spends each day following the latest news, planning upcoming issues, researching stories and pictures, writing, editing, designing, fact-checking and more.
+Our team spends each day following the latest news, planning upcoming issues, researching stories and pictures, writing, editing, designing, fact-checking and more.

 But we also provide opportunities for science students, journalism students and science communicators keen to gain some hands-on experience working in online journalism and magazine production.
 Or students who want to get a behind-the-scenes view of the magazine publishing industry from up close.